Best RV Satellite Dishes for RVs and Tailgating

 Automatic tracking

-One of the biggest headaches with satellite dishes is aiming them to properly maximize signal strength.
-Automatic satellite dishes are able to track orbiting satellites and aim themselves to receive the strongest possible signal.
-These antennas generally cost more than their manual counterparts, but their ease of use more than makes up for it if you’re often changing locations (like traveling with an RV or sailing on a boat).
+One of the biggest headaches with satellite dishes is aiming them to maximize signal strength properly.
+Automatic satellite dishes can track orbiting satellites and aim themselves to receive the strongest possible signal.
+These antennas cost more than their manual counterparts, but their ease of use makes up for it if you often change locations (like traveling with an RV or sailing on a boat).

 A dome cover

-If you want to watch TV in your RV while you’re moving, you’ll need a special type of antenna with what’s known as a dome cover.
-The dome serves two purposes: it protects the antenna and it prevents the wind from causing interference.
-Domed dishes also make handy portable antennas for tailgating or camping thanks to the dome’s protection.
+If you want to watch TV in your RV while moving, you’ll need a particular type of antenna with a dome cover.
+The dome serves two purposes: it protects the antenna and prevents the wind from causing interference.
+These dishes are ideal for tailgating or camping, thanks to the dome's protection and portability.

 DIRECTV HD compatibility

 Not every satellite antenna that supports DIRECTV can receive an HD signal—even if you have an HD receiver.
-Due to the type of signal DIRECTV uses for HD programming, an antenna needs a special receiver.
-For this reason, most universal dishes that support both DISH and DIRECTV support only standard definition DIRECTV programming.
+Due to the type of signal DIRECTV uses for HD programming, an antenna needs a particular receiver.
+For this reason, most universal dishes that support both DISH and DIRECTV support only standard-definition DIRECTV programming.

-If you want to watch DIRECTV in HD, you’ll need an antenna specifically designed for it’s signal, and these typically work with only DIRECTV.
-That’s the reason the Winegard TRAV’LER has two versions: one fully supports DISH, while the other fully supports DIRECTV.
+If you want to watch DIRECTV in HD, you’ll need an antenna specifically designed for its signal.
+These typically work with only DIRECTV.

-If you’re a DIRECTV customer, make sure you double-check the specs for any antenna you’re considering to make sure you can get the most out of your service.
+If you’re a DIRECTV customer, double-check the specs for any antenna you’re considering to ensure you can get the most out of your service.

 Our verdict

 There are several great satellite antennas on the market, depending on how you want to use them.
-If you’re looking for an RV-mounted dish, the Winegard TRAV’LER or RoadTrip are excellent options.
-If you’re looking for a portable antenna for tailgating and camping, the KING One Pro is just the ticket.
+If you’re looking for an RV-mounted dish, we recommend the Winegard RoadTrip.
+If you’re looking for a portable antenna for tailgating and camping, then we suggest looking at the KING One Pro.
+Both are high-quality devices that are compatible with the big two satellite TV providers.

 Satellite TV dish for RV FAQ